mattdanielbrown/gatsby-theme-portfolio-are.na/README.md

     ...
 ```

-3. Add `gatsby-theme-portfolio-are.na` as a dependency to your project
+3. Install `gatsby-theme-portfolio-are.na` as a dependency to your project.

 ```
 yarn add gatsby-theme-portfolio-are.na